Sterile neutrino Dark Matter in the minimal Dirac Seesaw: The Model

+where the $Y$'s and $M_N$'s are the diagonal elements of the corresponding matrices.
+A more general treatment of the Yukawa and mass matrices would provide sufficient freedom to reproduce the observed neutrino mass splittings and leptonic mixing angles measured in oscillation experiments while leading to the same conclusions regarding DM phenomenology (see Sec.~\ref{sec:DM}).
+A complete study of flavour textures and oscillation-fit predictions would require a dedicated analysis and is beyond the scope of this work.

 Before moving on to the phenomenology of the model, it is worth commenting on the choice of the number of species of $N_{L,R}$ and $\nu_R$.
 In the Dirac seesaw, it is possible to correctly reproduce the observed neutrino oscillation data with only two species of $N_{L,R}$ and $\nu_R$ each.
 This would lead to one massless active neutrino.
 However, the experimentally measured solar mass-squared difference $\Delta m^2_{12}$ would place a very tight constraint on the mass of the lightest sterile neutrino and on the mixing angles $\theta_{L1,R1}$.
 In fact, the resulting available parameter space would already be excluded by X-ray searches of the radiative decay of a sterile neutrino $N \to \nu \gamma$ which highly constrains the mass and mixing angle of the sterile neutrino (see Sec.~\ref{sec:DM} for details).
 Therefore, in this work, we consider three species of $N_{L,R}$ and $\nu_R$ each.
+The masses and Yukawa couplings associated with the second and third generations of sterile neutrinos are not constrained by the dark matter requirements and can be chosen to fit the oscillation data.